 High Med.
 Low 1 Fulfill the community vision for the City Center, the Regional Growth Center, and light rail service through Lynnwood.
-2 Ensure financial stability and economic success.
+0 2 Ensure financial stability and economic success.
 0 3 Nurture operational & organizational excellence.
 0 4 Be a safe community 0 5 Be a diverse, welcoming, equitable, and livable city.
-0 6 Pursue & maintain collaborative relationships and partnerships.
-0
+0 6 Pursue & maintain collaborative relationships and partnerships. \circ

 Fire Prevention High Med.
 Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment.
-0 To encourage a broad business base in sector, size and related employment, and promote high quality development. ) To invest in preserving and expanding parks, recreation, and community programs. $\bigcirc$ To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems.
-0 To ensure a safe environment through rigorous criminal and property law 0 To be a city that is responsive to the wants and needs of our citizens.
-0 businesses, and places of employment meet applicable safety standards.
-Enforcement of basic life-
+To be a welcoming city that builds a healthy and sustainable environment. \circ To encourage a broad business base in sector, size and related employment, and promote high quality development.)
+To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens.
+0 To invest in efficient, integrated, local and regional transportation systems. \circ To ensure a safe environment through rigorous criminal and property law 0 To be a city that is responsive to the wants and needs of our citizens.
+0

-40 The Fire Prevention program furthers public safety through plans, policy and land use regulations

-41 centered around a lens of equity.
-This program benefits the entire community by ensuring that housing,

-43 safety standards help prevent catastrophic events.
+The Fire Prevention program furthers public safety through plans, policy and land use regulations centered around a lens of equity.
+This program benefits the entire community by ensuring that housing, businesses, and places of employment meet applicable safety standards.
+Enforcement of basic lifesafety standards help prevent catastrophic events.

-44 Mandatory v.
+Mandatory v.
 Optional:

 Fire Prevention Yes No ~

-Mandatory? $\circ$
+Mandatory?
+0

 Viable alternatives for service delivery?
 0

-47 None.
+None.
 All staff are employees of South County Fire.